 When we have significant observable market inputs, which is generally the case when the security is priced by our pricing services, it is classified as a Level 2 measurement.
 When there is not sufficient observable market information and the security is priced using internal pricing models, which is generally the case for corporate private placements and other securities our pricing services are unable to price, it is classified as a Level 3 measurement.
-The inputs used to measure the fair value of securities priced using internal pricing models may input and thus, we typically report securities valued using internal pricing models as Level 3 measurements.
+The inputs used to measure the fair value of securities priced using internal pricing models may fall into different levels of the fair value hierarchy.
+It has been our experience that, in these situations, the lowest level input that is significant to the determination of fair value is a Level 3 input and thus, we typically report securities valued using internal pricing models as Level 3 measurements.
 In limited situations, private placement securities are valued through the use of a single broker quote because the security is very thinly traded.
 In such situations, we consider the fair value a Level 3 measurement.